Jack Bernstein: Loss of Jr. Lightweight title, 1923

 In 1924, Bernstein fought Sammy Mandell and Rocky Kansas to draws.
 Mandell would hold the Lightweight World Championship from July 3, 1926 – July 17, 1930.
 After first drawing with Mandell in the Garden on January 11, 1924, in fifteen rounds, he lost to Mandell on May 16, 1924, in Louisville and on November 27, 1924, at Madison Square Garden.
 He drew with Kansas on February 18, 1924, in Buffalo, previously having beaten him on October 23, 1923, in the Garden.
 Kansas would later hold the Jr. Lightweight title for the first half of 1926.

-From 1924-27, Bernstein defeated Tommy O'Brien, Cuddy DeMarco, and Ray Miller.
+From 1924 to 1927, Bernstein defeated Tommy O'Brien, Cuddy DeMarco, and Ray Miller.
 Bernstein defeated Jimmy Goodrich twice in both February and April 1927.
 Goodrich held the Lightweight Championship from July 13, 1925 – December 7, 1925.
 After defeating Goodrich, Bernstein had fought all three successors to Benny Leonard's lightweight crown, Mandell, Kansas, and Goodrich in competitive full length matches.